-Without counsel plans fail, but with many advisers they succeed.
+Without counsel plans fail, but with many advisers they succeed (Proverbs 15:22, ESV).

 Friend to Friend

 “The LORD gives wisdom; from his mouth come knowledge and understanding.
-He holds success in store for the upright, he is a shield to those whose walk is blameless” (Prov.
-2:6–7).
+He holds success in store for the upright, he is a shield to those whose walk is blameless” (Proverbs 2:6–7).

 Struggling with a tough work situation?
 Tangled up in a messy marriage knot?
 Are you being held captive by fear, doubt, and insecurity?
 Get some godly counsel.
-Proverbs tells us, “Without counsel plans fail, but with many advisers they succeed” (15:22 ESV).
+The writer of Proverbs tells us, “Without counsel plans fail, but with many advisers they succeed” (Proverbs 15:22 ESV).

 Dear Lord, You are the source of all the wisdom I ever need.
 Thank you for using others in my life to influence my success.
 Please help me grow in and welcome godly counsel.